janeetazahid/Fatigue-Driving-Detection/YOLO/README.md

 Training was done in Google Colab which provides a built in GPU to speed up the process

-[train_YOLO.py](train_YOLO.py): contains the python code used to train the YOLO model
+[train_YOLO.py](train_YOLO.py): contains the python code used to train the YOLO model [utils](utils): contains the python code that was used for preprocessing data [config](config): contains the configuration files for the YOLO model